Wisdom Rising Dialogue Series

 - Above all, collaborate and commit to create a shift from old paradigms and advance enlightened, inclusive, and compassionate ideas and patterns of collective engagement in our world.

-This weekend of dialogue will include panel sessions, small group activities, and participant involvement.
+This weekend of dialogue will include panel sessions and participant involvement.
 Every morning we will begin with a guided mindfulness meditation practice before centering our attention on this important and timely subject.

 Suggested Dana: $160 – $200